MichalLytek/type-graphql/docs/validation.md

 ```

 Note that by default, the `skipMissingProperties` setting of the `class-validator` is set to `true` because GraphQL will independently check whether the params/fields exist or not.
+Same goes to `forbidUnknownValues` setting which is set to `false` because the GraphQL runtime checks for additional data, not described in schema.

 GraphQL will also check whether the fields have correct types (String, Int, Float, Boolean, etc.) so we don't have to use the `@IsOptional`, `@Allow`, `@IsString` or the `@IsInt` decorators at all!